 As with digital technology today, the introduction of colour slides in those early days again required new skills to be learned.
 To see images displayed on a large screen was a big step forward.
 Slide competitions were then introduced.
 This was followed by SLR cameras which really opened up photography: interchangeable lenses; zoom lenses; auto-focus; macro; wide-angle etc. Isn't it amazing how photographers take on board dramatic changes and just adapt and perfect.

-Fifty-nine years on and the club is in fine heart with over 25 members, men and women from all walks of life.
-As with many clubs and societies in these difficult times, our membership has dropped over the few years, but the introduction of digital technology has brought new enthusiasm to photography and the general public are keen to learn digital.
+Sixty years on and the club is in fine heart with men and women members from all walks of life.
+As with many clubs and societies in these difficult times, our membership has dropped over the few years, but the introduction of digital technology has brought new enthusiasm to photography and the general public are keen to learn.
 Oban Photographic Club caters for a wide range of subjects.
 If you are prepared to look and listen you will learn what makes a good image – colour, composition, contrast, subject, sharpness etc. and be able to fine-tune your skills.
 We have visiting professional photographers as guest speakers and judges.

 Our aim is to continue to promote the art of photography for the enjoyment of anyone who shows interest.

-For some years the club met in the seafront Regent Hotel, but when the hotel closed in January 2020 we transferred to one of the rooms in the Community Hut at the old Rockfield School.
+For some years the club met in the seafront Regent Hotel, but when the hotel closed for restoration in January 2020 we transferred to one of the rooms in the Community Hut in the playground of the old Rockfield School.
 Now that the school has become the Community-owned Rockfield Centre we will be meeting in a beautifully restored schoolroom!

 Our guest-speakers and competition judges are professional photographers in their own right.
-Enjoy the company of like-minded enthusiasts every Monday evening from October to March.
-We meet at 7:15 for 7:30pm.
-(Obviously at the time of writing this, October 2020, we're unable to meet and will be making more use of our Facebook page)
+Enjoy the company of like-minded enthusiasts every Wednesday evening from October to March.
+We meet at 7:00 for 7:15pm.

 Competitions provide an opportunity to have your work appraised in a constructive and friendly way – attractive trophies are awarded for winners in the various competitions held throughout the winter session.